 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Chile’s main agricultural exports are wine, fresh fruit, dairy, meat, and fishery products.
-Chile has a developed food processing industry that generates 23.3 billion annually and is forecast to grow to more than 35 percent by 2030.
-Healthy foods, gourmet foods, prepared foods and ready-to-eat meals show huge potential for growth in the Chilean market.
-Chilean consumers have an increasing concern for health-related issues while the food processing industry continues to adapt to the nutritional labeling law, higher labor costs, and sophisticated consumers, all of which present challenges, but also opportunities for U.S. high value-added products and ingredients such as natural additives, preservatives, thickeners, and sweeteners.
+Chile has a developed food processing industry that generates $23.3 billion annually and is forecast to grow by 35 percent by 2030.
+Healthy foods, gourmet foods, prepared foods, and ready-to-eat meals show large potential for growth in the Chilean market.
+Chilean consumers have an increasing concern for health-related issues while the food processing industry continues to adapt to the nutritional labeling law, higher labor costs, and sophisticated consumers, all of which present challenges, but also opportunities for U.S. high-value-added products and ingredients.

 Chilean Processed Food Industry